That time you’ve dreamed about for years has finally come: you’ve bought yourself a jet ski, and you couldn’t be happier.

 First of all, how big is your jet ski?
 This is the most important consideration when picking out a jet ski lift.
 If you buy one that can’t support the weight of your jet ski, it’ll collapse, sending your new prize possession crashing into the water beneath it.

-You obviously don’t want that.
+You clearly don’t want that.

 You might think that checking the literature given to you when you purchased your jet ski for the dry weight is enough, but you would be wrong.